 I’ve always only eaten egg whites so to me the health benefits don’t matter as much.
 But it’s great to know I have a healthy option.
 Over the years, I have created a tomato, spinach, and feta egg white souffle recipe and an egg white and chive souffle recipe.
 I love a good egg souffle recipe and this frittata is just as easy if not easier.
 Even the egg yolk lover in your life will like this egg white version.

 Why this Recipe Works

-A cart of egg whites is all you need — making this a cost effective recipe.
+Liquid Egg Whites – A carton of egg whites is all you need — making this a cost effective recipe.

 - Eggs – Since this is an egg white frittata I find it’s easiest to use a box of liquid egg whites.
 If you don’t have a box of egg whites you will need at least a dozen egg whites with the yolks removed.
 It is much more cost effective to use a container.